buddytrip05/specs-and-context/discovery-story.md

 Maya smiled and moved on.
 But the number stuck.

 She pulls up the dashboard on Monday and stares at 32% with new eyes.
 Not "this is our number."
-For the first time: "Is this number okay?"
+For the first time: "Is our number okay?"

 She doesn't know the answer.
 And the dashboard can't tell her — it has no benchmark, no industry comparison, no red line.
 It just shows the number.

-She opens a new tab and spends twenty minutes reading about e-commerce checkout conversion benchmarks.
-Specialty retail, outdoor goods, mid-market.
+She opens a new tab and spends twenty minutes reading a competitive market analysis report she make in Perplexity about e-commerce checkout conversion benchmarks.

 The range she finds: 45–58%.
-The number she has: 32%.
+Her number is 32%.

-She refreshes her dashboard.
-Still 32%.

 Now she wants to understand where the 32% is coming from.
 But here's the thing — the dashboard doesn't break down the checkout funnel by step.
 It shows checkout starts and purchases.
 The middle is a black box.
 She has always assumed the drop-off was distributed, a little friction everywhere.
 She has never actually looked.

 She Slacks her user research analyst: "Hey, can you please pull the checkout funnel for me broken down by step.
 Like each individual step — shipping, payment, review."

 Darius responds twenty minutes later: "Yeah I can get that.
-It's not in the standard dashboard — I have to pull it manually from the tables themselves.
+It's not in the standard dashboard — I have to pull it manually from the tables themselves and build a new dash.
 Give me an hour."

 This is the moment.
 The step-level data has existed in the analytics platform the entire time.
 Darius has access to it.
-It has just never been configured into the standard weekly report, never been asked for, never been looked at.
+It has just never been configured into a standard report, never been asked for, never been looked at.
 For too long the checkout experience has been bleeding users at the payment step and nobody has seen it because nobody has looked at the right level of the data.

 The data wasn't missing.
 The context was missing.
 A benchmark from a casual conversation at a meetup is what finally provided it.

 ---

-## Week 1: The funnel data arrives
+## Monday Lunchtime 1: The funnel data arrives

 The analyst sends back a spreadsheet.
 Here's what it shows: